SHASHWAT-SGH/Notifile/README.md

 ## Contributing

-We welcome contributions to enhance UniMsg!
+We welcome contributions to enhance Notifile!
 To contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
 3. Commit your changes (`git commit -m "Add your feature"`).
 4. Push to your branch (`git push origin feature/your-feature`).
 5. Open a Pull Request with a clear description of your changes.

-Please report bugs or suggest features via the [Issues](https://github.com/yourusername/UniMsg/issues) tab.
+Please report bugs or suggest features via the [Issues](https://github.com/yourusername/Notifile/issues) tab.

 ## License